 When I got an offer of a free ride along with an invitation to stay at a friend’s house in Southern Bosnia, near Mostar, I knew the next 24 hours would be amazing.

 The road from Sarajevo to Mostar is definitely one of my favourite in the Balkans.
 You get to see the hills above the capital city of Bosnia, a bit of the ‘honey road’ with elderly people selling their delicious homemade honey in front of their homes, and finally the turquoise waters of the Neretva leading you to the old and magnificent city of Mostar.
+There is even a brand new train taking you on this beautiful journey.

 I remember the first time I went south.
 It was the last day of February and while Sarajevo was deep in snow, Mostar welcomed me with warmth and sunlight, making me get rid of my winter coat.
 During summer, the burden of heat is compensated for by a refreshing breeze coming from the river, inviting people to sit in the shade of the terraces and enjoy their view of the river.
 I would recommend going in the late afternoon though when most of the crowd has gone.
 Wandering in the narrow streets full of souvenir shops and cafes will get more agreeable then, although July and August are always busy months.